swaywm/sway/README.md

     ninja -C build/
     sudo ninja -C build/ install

-On systems without logind nor seatd, you need to suid the sway binary:

-    sudo chmod a+s /usr/local/bin/sway

-Sway will drop root permissions shortly after startup.

 ## Configuration

 If you already use i3, then copy your i3 config to `~/.config/sway/config` and